Rabbit Care

 Gastrointestinal (GI) Disease

-Gastrointestinal stasis (slowing down of the passage of food through the GI tract) is one of the most common problems seen in pet rabbits and is often the cause of decreased appetite in an otherwise healthy rabbit.
-An improper diet (often too high in carbohydrate and too low in fiber) is frequently the primary cause, and the condition may be exacerbated by stress (such as a new environment, new cage mate, pain, new people in the house, loud noise etc)
+Gastrointestinal stasis (slowing down of the passage of food through the GI tract) is one of the most common problems seen in pet rabbits, which necessitates emergency care.
+Also, it is often the cause of decreased appetite in an otherwise healthy rabbit.
+An improper diet (often too high in carbohydrates and too low in fiber) is frequently the primary cause, and the condition may be exacerbated by stress, such as a new environment, new cage mates, pain, new people in the house, loud noise, etc.

 Rabbits with GI stasis often have soft stools, small/hard stools, or no stool at all.
 With severe GI stasis, or in rare cases of true GI obstruction from the consumption of foreign material such as carpeting, rabbits can die from the overgrowth of abnormal GI bacteria or from GI tract rupture.